 Welcome to Anchorage!
 Your Tour Director is on hand late this afternoon to answer any questions.

 Join the Alaska Highway and follow along the Tetlin National Wildlife Refuge.
 Skirt the shores of Kluane Lake, once a meeting place for crews constructing the Alaska Highway.
-Behold spectacular vistas of the rugged mountains of Kluane National Park, home to 19,625-foot-high Mount Logan, Canada’s highest peak.
+Behold spectacular vistas of the rugged mountains of Kluane National Park, home to 19,551-foot-high Mount Logan, Canada’s highest peak.
 The next two nights are in Whitehorse, capital of the Yukon and the territorial headquarters of the Royal Canadian Mounted Police.

 Follow the Trail of ‘98 over the same mountains that thousands of determined gold seekers scaled on foot in the dead of winter while heading for the Klondike.
-From Frasier, your Tour Director will suggest an optional train trip on the narrow-gauge White Pass & Yukon Railway to Skagway.
+From Fraser, your Tour Director will suggest an optional train trip on the narrow-gauge White Pass & Yukon Railway to Skagway.
 Otherwise, continue by motorcoach to Skagway.
 Stroll the wooden sidewalks past charming false-front buildings and colorful saloons.
 NOTE: Operation of the White Pass & Yukon Railway to Skagway is subject to seasonal conditions.

 Head northwest through the town of Carmacks, once an important supply station for gold seekers on their way to the Klondike.
 A stop at the Five Finger Rapids, a major obstacle to the hordes of fortune seekers that passed this way.
 Reach Dawson City, the center of excitement after the first gold strike in the Klondike in 1896, which led to the world’s largest gold rush.
 Tonight, enjoy the high-flying entertainment of DIAMOND TOOTH GERTIE’S SALOON, featuring ragtime music, can-can girls, and an old-fashioned casino.

-A long day and well worth it, as the scenery is magnificent.
-Motor over the Top of the World Highway and re-enter Alaska.
-Travel through the village of Chicken and west on the Alaska Highway.
-Stop at an authentic Alaska roadhouse before your early evening arrival in Fairbanks.
+A full day and well worth it, as the scenery is magnificent.
+Have your camera ready for photo opportunities at Dawson overlook and Top of the World Highway, where the motorcoach will re-enter Alaska.
+Visit one of the last surviving gold rush towns in Alaska before heading west on the Alaska Highway.
+Stop at an authentic Alaska roadhouse before your evening arrival in Fairbanks.

 A free day for independent activities.
 A hike along the many wilderness trails might be good fun.
 Also take advantage of several optional outings, including a wildlife tour to seek out grizzly bears, caribou, moose, and Dall sheep; a raft trip down the Nenana River; or a helicopter ride over the park.
 Your Tour Director will have plenty of other suggestions.